puppetlabs/design-system/packages/data-grid/src/table/README.md

 ### Custom Data Paths

-When possible it is best for a user not to have to process there data before supplying it to the data grid component.
+When possible, it is best for a user to not have to process their data before supplying it to the data grid component.
 Therefore data paths can be supplied to the table column component to pull information out of your nested data objects.

 ```jsx
 const data2 = [